TheMissingCurator/WordCloudGenv5/README.md

 # WordCloudGenv5
 A word cloud gen I made for a research project

+The program does make a settings.json file in your home dir, all it does is remeber if you left dark mode on and what exclusion list you last used!

 So like this program is kinda mid low key but its neat.
 Coded with help from your local friendly LLM Gemini!
 (I vibe coded this, im sorry programming jesus)

 side notes:
 the exe takes forever, Im assuming its because its python.